mnakao/ODP/README.md

 ```

 ## File format for graph
-* A File must be in an edge list format compatible with the NetworkX's read_edgelist function.
-Edge attributes will be ignored if exist.
 * For a general graph, each vertex name must be an integer starting from zero.
 * For a grid graph, each vertex name must be a comma-separated string like "x,y" (no quotes, no spaces). x and y are integers starting from zero, which represent the coordinate of the vertex.
 * Please see sample graphs in `./samples/graphs/` or http://research.nii.ac.jp/graphgolf/submit.html